.300 Remington Ultra Magnum: Performance

 Remington ammunition for the .300 RUM is available in three Power Levels.
 Power Level I duplicates the .30-06 Springfield, Power Level II that of the .300 Winchester Magnum and Power Level III is the full power load.
 Remington offers the full power (Power Level III) .300 Remington Ultra Magnum ammunition in 150 gr at 3450 ft/s, the 180 gr at 3250 ft/s and the 200 gr at 3032 ft/s.
 These are among the highest velocities attained by a .30 caliber production rifle cartridge.

 The .300 RUM is an excellent long range cartridge with the ability to deliver a useful level of energy downrange especially with the power level III ammunition.
 Due to its high velocity it exhibits less bullet drop than most other .30 caliber (7.62 mm) cartridges.

 Compared to other production .30 caliber (7.62 mm) cartridges, only the .30-378 Weatherby Magnum surpasses the .300 Remington Ultra Magnum.
 Factory loaded .30-378 Weatherby Magnum ammunition has a 150–200 ft/s velocity advantage over the .300 RUM cartridge with any given bullet weight.
 However, the .30-378 Weatherby Magnum is considered the most overbore production sporting cartridge available and is not considered as efficient as the .300 RUM cartridge.
 In part due to its excessive freebore lengths the claimed velocities by Weatherby is a resultant factor of this freebore length.
 If chambered to allow bullets to seat to the lands of the rifling the large Weatherby cartridges would exhibit overpressure signs immediately.
 All things equal the .300 RUM and .30-378 Weatherby if chambered with the same throat and freebore would be comparable.
 Known freebore lengths of older Weatherby rifles have been in excess of 1 inch.
 The .30-378 is one of the most extreme cases of overbore and has among the highest throat erosion levels of any rifles.

-Sporting Usage
+Sporting usage

 The .300 Remington Ultra Magnum cartridge was conceived as a long range hunting cartridge and in this it exceeds most other cartridges.
-It is able to launch heavy bullets with high sectional densities at high velocities there by retaining energy to take game cleanly at longer ranges than less powerful cartridges such as the .30-06 Springfield and even the .300 Winchester Magnum.
+It is able to launch heavy bullets with high sectional densities at high velocities thereby retaining energy to take game cleanly at longer ranges than less powerful cartridges such as the .30-06 Springfield and even the .300 Winchester Magnum.